 - KIDS & FAMILY Drop-In Activities, Children’s Garden Classes, Summer Programs, Teen Apprenticeships

 - TEACHERS & SCHOOLS Self Guided School and Group Visits, School and Group Guided Workshops, Teacher Programs

 - ADULT PROGRAMS Symposia and Seminars, Floral Design, Gardening, Nature & Birding, Photography, Plant Identification

 Imagine a springtime stroll on trails that meander in and around a grove of dozens of redbuds in full bloom.
 It will be a spectacular show of magenta, contrasting beautifully against spreading branches and twisted trunks of darkened bark.
 Virginia Bluebells (Mertensia virginica), Celadine Poppy (Stylophorum diphyllum), and other native perennials planted throughout this woodland walk complete the colorful palette.

 Cercis canadensis (Eastern Redbud) | credit: Betty Truax, Jefferson Chapter, VNPS

 Bird Blind – Concept Design

-For lovers of fun and creatures that fly, our designers envision a bird blind.
-Perched in the trees, this roomy enclosure will be an irresistible detour off the elevated canopy walking trail.
-Here, somewhat concealed, visitors will be able to catch intimate glimpses and take close-up photos of our feathered friends and other wildlife moving about the leafy upper branches of the trees.
+For lovers of fun and creatures that fly, our designers envision a canopy tree walks with a sky viewing platform and a bird blind.
+Perched in the trees, this roomy enclosure where visitors will be able to catch intimate glimpses and take close-up photos of our feathered friends and other wildlife moving about and below the leafy upper branches of the trees.
 With ever changing chances for observation, this feature is sure to be a highlight of the Garden.